i3-Market-V3-Public-Repository/SP3-SCGBSSW-I3mWalletMonorepo/src/docs/index.md

   // Create proof of publication.
 It connects to the ledger and publishes the secret that can be used to decrypt the cipherblock const pop = await npProvider.generatePoP()

+  // Send pop to the consumer.
+The PoP includes the secret to decrypt the cipherblock; although the consumer could also get the secret from the smart contract
+  ...
 )
 nrp()
 ```